murdisto/lingvo-client/README.md

 ## Description
   Lingvo is a simple web app that helps you learn Esperanto.
-Lingo implements a linked list algorithm to utilize the spaced repetition method of memorization.
+Lingvo implements a linked list algorithm to utilize the spaced repetition method of memorization.
   Users are presented with a word in Esperanto and asked to enter the equivalent word in English.
 Based on a getting the word correct or incorrect, the user will